Rashtriya Raksha University: Schools of Rashtriya Raksha University

+Security and Scientific Technical Research Association (SASTRA)

 The Security and Scientific Technical Research Association (SASTRA) is India's first national security innovation center.
 Our primary objective is to facilitate a three-way engagement between academia, industry, and the government for innovation, incubation, and technology acceleration in the security space.
 Effectively, we are an aggregator of solution providers who work within the problem space with an emphasis on youth engagement and "Atmanirbhar Bharat".

 Research and publication centres

 Research is an integral part of the activities of RRU.
-The university conducts researches within its academic programmes under all the schools to study & explore semi-structured & unstructured problems.
+The university conducts research within its academic programmes under all the schools to study & explore semi-structured & unstructured problems.

-One of the major researches carried out is by Dr. Sumit Kumar Choudhary, from the Department of Forensic Science.
-It has busted a myth around 'Corrugated Lines as Evidence of Forgery' on which many forensic handwriting experts have relied upon until date.
+One of the major research studies carried out is by Dr. Sumit Kumar Choudhary, from the Department of Forensic Science.
+It has busted a myth around 'Corrugated Lines as Evidence of Forgery' on which many forensic handwriting experts have relied to date.

-RRU regularly organizes Seminars, Conferences, TOTs, Workshops, Awareness Programs and Value-Added Courses among others.
+RRU regularly organizes Seminars, Conferences, TOTs, Workshops, Awareness Programs, and Value-Added Courses among others.
 It always keeps a leading position in organizing seminars like National level Research Methodology workshop sponsored by ICSSR, International Conference on Police Science and national seminar on IPR and Cyber Security.